friends-of-presta/security-advisories/_posts/2023-10-25-franfinance.md

 ### version 1.x

 This version is used by PrestaShop 1.6-.
-The vunerability can be exploited even if the module is disabled.
+The vulnerability can be exploited even if the module is disabled.

 ### version 2.x

 This version is used by PrestaShop 1.7.
-The vunerability can be exploited only if the module is enabled.
+The vulnerability can be exploited only if the module is enabled.

 ## CVSS base metrics